Michael Tait: DC Talk (1987–2000)

-Michael Tait met Toby McKeehan in 1984 while he was in high school in the Washington, D.C. area, and together they began creating music.
-Michael Tait and Toby McKeehan both met Kevin Max while attending Liberty University in the mid-1980s.
-Together, all three formed the four-time Grammy winning band DC Talk and released five acclaimed studio albums.
-In 2000, the band announced a hiatus with the release of Intermission: the Greatest Hits while all three members devoted themselves to solo projects.
-The three have recorded four songs together since the announcement of the hiatus including the remix of "Atmosphere" on TobyMac's 2004 album Welcome to Diverse City, a cover of the Prince song "The Cross" on Kevin Max's 2007 album The Blood, "Love Feels Like" on TobyMac's 2015 album This Is Not a Test and "Let's Roll" following the September 11, 2001 attacks.
+In 2000, DC Talk announced a hiatus with the release of Intermission: the Greatest Hits while all three members devoted themselves to solo projects.
+The three have recorded four songs together since the announcement of the hiatus: "Let's Roll" following the September 11, 2001 attacks, the remix of "Atmosphere" on TobyMac's 2004 album Welcome to Diverse City, a cover of the Prince song "The Cross" on Kevin Max's 2007 album The Blood, and "Love Feels Like" on TobyMac's 2015 album This Is Not a Test.

-Tait (1997–2007)
+Tait

 After DC Talk's hiatus was announced, Tait dedicated more time to his band Tait (which he named after his father, Nathel).
-Tait had partially formed this band around 1997.
-One of the original members was guitarist Pete Stewart (from the hard rock band Grammatrain), who is featured on the first album, but absent from the second one due to his departing the band to work on his own solo projects.
+The band released two albums: Empty and the Dove Award-winning Lose This Life (2003).